 - 3/4 cup granulated sugar

 - 3 tbsp creamy peanut butter

-1/4 cup fat-free sour cream
+- 1/4 cup fat-free sour cream

-1 cup all-purpose flour
+- 1 cup gluten free flour blend

-- 1/4 cup baking cocoa
+- 1/4 cup unsweetened cocoa powder

 - 1/2 cup hot water

 - 1/2 tsp baking soda

 - 1/4 cup semi sweet chocolate chips